Views expressed by the host on this program documented to be almost always right, 99.7% of the time.

 The modern definition of reality is how everything sucks.

-I'm telling you, it wasn't that way when I was growing up, and I am not being a fuddy duddy.
+I'm telling you, it wasn't that way when I was growing up.

-I'm just trying to chronicle some of the differences, and I'd, you know, how much impact they have on people.
+And I, you know, how much impact they have on people.

-I still may, if you're self-adjusted, well adjusted, all this crap in the world is not going to affect you.
+I still may, if you're self-adjusted, well-adjusted, all this crap in the world is not going to affect you.

 But look at this kid.

-And his $40,000 beamer.
+Kid and his $40,000 beamer.

 He was not bad looking.

-I don't know, there's a lot of this stuff I don't understand.
+There's a lot of this stuff I don't understand.

-I've I've known some people with that.
+I've known some people with that.

-That that can't function.
+That can't function.

-It doesn't take much to have them just go off, and so you have to kid glove everybody.
+It doesn't take much to have them just go off.

 It's terrible.

-This kid supposedly had that.
+I don't know that this kid supposedly had that.

-Um folks, it's also true that there's just plain bad people out there.
+And then, folks, it's also true that there's just plain bad people out there, no matter what you do.

-It's just evil is out there, and no amount of gun control or caring or concern, no number of hashtags is gonna stop it.
+And no amount of gun control or caring or concern, no number of hashtags is going to stop it.

-But see, that reality is overlooked, and it's and these events like this are all rolled in to the dystopian nature the left presents everybody, this overall pessimistic view.
+And these events like this are all rolled into the dystopian nature the left presents everybody, this overall pessimistic view.

-And they benefit from it, is the point.
+And they benefit from it is the point.

 Things are so bad, you need your big government run by us to protect you from all of this horror that's out there that this country has become.